A behind-the-scenes look at a graphic chop shop

 Wait!
 We can’t actually have our logo files.
 If we want our logo, we need to print business cards using the “free” apps printing service.
-Who knows how to put this on letterhead.
+Who knows how to put this on letterhead?
 You could copy the image the same as I did above, but that’s an image for computer monitors, not for printing.
 It’s an unnoticeable but big difference.

 An alternative 100% Customized logo

-Below is my custom designed logo with my vision fully realized.
+Below is my custom-designed logo with my vision fully realized.
 I think it is:

-A cool idea — Why does it read as “bicycle” when half the letters are missing.
+A cool idea — Why does it read as “bicycle” when half the letters are missing?
 In a more abstract manner, it conveys my passion for new creations, adventure and design.
 I hope it will invoke people to ask, “What is the connection between bicycling and graphic design?”

 Eye-catching — Simple circular shapes and roughly complementary colors (cyan and gold) read quickly at a glance.

 Conveys information — It reads as “Blue Bicycle”.
 It gives the viewer the impression of adventure, design, elegance and simplicity.
 Also, it combines two familiar elements into something new, interesting and mysterious.
-These ideas are how I like to view my business and design philosophy, and the type of people that resonate with these ideas are the type of customers I like to attract.
+These ideas are how I like to view my business and design philosophy, and the type of people that resonate with these ideas are the types of customers I like to attract.

 It bears repeating: companies and individuals offering prices too good to be true are using templates, like cookie cutters and simply typing in the name of your company.
 Worse, they might be using a graphic design sweatshop.
 And sometimes, they are using computer programs that spit out a bunch of designs based on keywords.
 They will offer unlimited designs and unlimited revisions for as little as $25.
 In my experience, and in the experiences of my professional peers, that is less than one hour of work.
 I usually spend about 1-3 hours consulting with my client and 1-4 hours of research before I feel comfortable beginning a design.
 Read about how the creative process works.

 Even if you get a talented, local artist doing custom work, you need to be careful that they won’t hold you hostage for changes.
 Some designers won’t give you the original files.
 This means you’ll always have to go back to them for changes.
 And, others will make you pay extra for the copyright.
-And, the worst of all, is buying artwork that has been plagiarized or a blatant knock off.
+And, the worst of all, is buying artwork that has been plagiarized or a blatant knockoff.

 How to choose a graphic designer